laravel/docs/upgrade.md

 **Likelihood Of Impact: High**

-The Blade "or" operator has been removed in favor of PHP's built-in `??` null coalesce operator, which has the same purpose:
+The Blade "or" operator has been removed in favor of PHP's built-in `??` "null coalesce" operator, which has the same purpose and functionality:

     // Laravel 5.6...
     {{ $foo or 'default' }}